jmfrancklab/pyspecdata/README.rst

 This appears to be Windows' fault, rather than conda's (?).
 We highly recommend trying both the Anaconda prompt, as well as the standard dos prompt (press start: type `cmd`) if you experience errors related to compilation.

+If you want to build the documentation, all run: `conda install -y -c conda-forge sphinx_rtd_theme sphinx-gallery`

 Notes on compilation of compiled extensions
 -------------------------------------------